PayPal Fees in 2026: Checkout, Goods & Services, Invoices, and Fixed Fees

 PayPal fees look simple until you compare two transactions that have the same order value but different payment types.
 One customer pays through PayPal Checkout, another uses a card, another pays an invoice, and the fixed fee changes again when the receiving currency changes.
 The headline percentage is only part of the story.

-This guide explains the PayPal fee layers that matter most for sellers, freelancers, creators, and small ecommerce teams.
+PayPal fee layers matter for sellers, freelancers, creators, and small ecommerce teams.
 If you need quick math while quoting a client, use the PayPal Fee Calculator and then confirm final account-specific fees in your PayPal statement.

 The PayPal Fee Stack